lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In case of an incorrect MIC, the receivers wait for fragment belonging to the same window or the expiration of the Inactivity timer which will Abort the transmission.

-## Bitmap Optimization {#Bitmapopt}
+### Bitmap Optimization {#Bitmapopt}

-The Fragmentation Bitmap has two instances the local one and the transmitted one.
-The local_bitmap is the representation of each fragment correctly received or sent and kept in memory.
-The size of the local_bitmap may be based on the FCN size.
-The bitmap transmitted is the optmization of what has been received.
+The Fragmentation Bitmap is the optmization of what has been received.
+It is transmitted in the ACK format fragment when there are some missing fragments.
 An ACK message may introduce padding at the end to align transmitted data to a byte boundary.
 The first byte boundary includes one or more complete bytes, depending on the size of Rule ID and DTag.

 The receiver generates the Bitmap which may have the size of a single downlink frame of the LPWAN technology used.
 To avoid this problem the FCN size should be set to the corresponding downlink size minus 1 bit for C bit.
 The C bit will be sent only in the ACK for the last frame of the packet (All-1).